aeribell/deneme/README.md

    ```

 Use the sidebar to select a house and adjust the voltage drop threshold.
 The app displays model metrics, voltage drop detection accuracy and feature importances.

+## Dataset

+The application loads `dataset.csv` at startup and computes basic summary statistics (mean, standard deviation, min and max) for all numeric columns.
+These statistics are displayed below the model metrics so you can better understand the ranges the model uses when detecting voltage drops.